kiowa-scott-hurley/tea-tech-and-trials/_posts/2026-07-13-dating-data-scientist.md

 * Has a few hobbies
     * and is excited to talk about them!
     * No seriously, I want to learn new things from the people I like.
-* Has a social life that meets their needs, or is activley working on it.
+* Has a social life that meets their needs, or is actively working on it.
     * This feels ridiculous to write down but...
     * I'm finding a lot of men especially in my age range are outgrowing their friends or don't have friends, and are feeling lonely as a result.
     * This isn't about them having lots of friends - I have a few close friends but that interaction mode meets my social needs.
 Dating is a bonus, not a fix.